CaliLuke/rusty-mcp/README.md

 ```

 1. Clients call either the HTTP API or the MCP tool set.
-2. `ProcessingService` picks a model-aware token budget (override with `TEXT_SPLITTER_CHUNK_SIZE` only when you need to fine-tune it).
+2. The server splits text into semantically coherent chunks using a token budget derived from the embedding model.
-3. The embedding client produces deterministic vectors (Ollama by default; other providers available via env vars).
+3. Embeddings are produced via the configured provider.
-4. Chunks and vectors land in Qdrant with UUID identifiers.
+4. Chunks + vectors are written to Qdrant.
-5. Metrics record how many documents and chunks have been processed.
+5. Metrics record documents/chunks processed and the most recent chunk size.

 ## Quick start